-NEW WAY OF WORKING AND COMPETENCES

-Evolution of competences, of Eni's way of working and of Eni's internal processes towards an ever-greater simplification, effectiveness and efficiency.
+NEW WAY OF WORKING AND COMPETENCES Evolution of competences, of Eni's way of working and of Eni's internal processes towards an ever-greater simplification, effectiveness and efficiency.
 Raising awareness, also externally, about the importance of Artificial Intelligence and Cyber Security through workshops in schools.

-ADNAN

-CHUGHTAI

-Global Alliances Business

-Development & Technology

-Manager SLB, with more

-than 11 years' experience

-in roles ranging across the field, sales, and technology.

-Based in London, Adnan

-oversees all internal and

-external partnerships with

-technology providers as well as managing

-the Group's technology

-interview, click here

-► For the full version of the

-road map.

-Interviev Deepening the Partnership between Enivibes and Schlumberger (SLB) 99 What is Enivibes and what is the rationale for a partnership with SLB?
+ADNAN CHUGHTAI Global Alliances Business Development & Technology Manager SLB, with more than 11 years' experience in roles ranging across the field, sales, and technology.
+Based in London, Adnan oversees all internal and external partnerships with technology providers as well as managing the Group's technology road map. ► For the full version of the interview, click here Interwiev Deepening the Partnership between Enivibes and Schlumberger (SLB) What is Enivibes and what is the rationale for a partnership with SLB?
 Enivibes is a technology company in which Eni has a majority ownership, through its subsidiary company Eniverse, for the pipeline monitoring market.
 The key value proposition is an operator-developed insight for retrofittable sensors to monitor pipeline assets irrespective of age, onshore or offshore location, or fluid media.
 The technology's adaptability to most pipelines is what initially attracted SLB to include the e-vpms® (Eni trademark) technology as part of its pipeline integrity solution and services portfolio.
 SLB has been serving the pipeline integrity market for more than 20 years, and the inclusion of e-vpms® realizes a strategic objective for retrofitting monitoring systems to pipeline infrastructure.

-99 What are Enivibes' activities and in which sectors does it improve environmental protection?
+What are Enivibes' activities and in which sectors does it improve environmental protection?
 The main applications Enivibes currently offers to the market are detecting pipeline leakage, theft, and intrusion; tracking mechanical scrappers (PIGS - Pipeline Inspection Gauges); and identifying seismic events such as earthquakes and landslides.
 The distinct benefit over other technologies is that the measurement is not reliant on just flow or pressure sensors; rather, this combination of measurements monitors the fluid media and pipe wall to report events in near real time and with much better location accuracy. (...)
 Enivibes technology enables operators to detect small leaks that are typically undetectable using conventional methods and promptly act to minimize their impact on the environment.
 The combination of location accuracy and continuous monitoring can even support identifying the initial phase of an event to potentially prevent a leak from developing.

-99 What is a concrete example of how this technology has prevented an environmental problem?
+What is a concrete example of how this technology has prevented an environmental problem?
 In Nigeria, where the theft of hydrocarbon via the illegal tapping of pipelines has been a perennial problem, SLB has been supporting three e-vpms® deployments since commissioning in 2023.
 Enivibes technology has detected multiple theft attempts and the customer was promptly notified.
-The rapid, accurate identification of theft locations has enabled operators to repair and secure the infrastructure, preventing large-scale leaks from occurring and protecting the environment crossed by the pipelines, including freshwater sources and agricultural land for livestock (...). ~4,000 phishing campaigns CYBER SECURITY The Cyber Security risk is considered high in Eni due to the geopolitical context in which Eni operates and the constantly growing trend of cyber attacks.
-For this reason, in a risk-based approach, Eni has established various defence measures to prevent and contain their impact.
-In 2023, the Cyber Security Culture programme continued with more than 100 initiatives, promoting a culture of Cyber Security through actions to spread "Cyber-aware" behaviour to the entire Eni population.
-Collaborations with organisations, universities and institutions to develop guidelines also continued.
-For example, the collaboration with the World Economic Forum (WEF) and the recent collaboration with the SERICS Foundation (Security and Rights in CyberSpace) within the context of the PNRR.
-Among the initiatives aimed at the national digital ecosystem, Eni delivered Cyber Security awareness workshops to SMEs and continued the "Cyber Security For" initiative, basic Cyber Security training for teachers and students in primary, lower and upper secondary schools.
-This program included 18 initiatives and, this year, also introduced topics related to generative Artificial Intelligence.
-In 2023, Eni recorded approximately 315 million attacks (including automated ones) on applications connected to the internet.
-OPEN INNOVATION Open Innovation at Eni is not only overseen centrally through a dedicated unit, but also by: Joule, Eni's School of Entrepreneurship for the growth of innovative and sustainable startups to create an entrepreneurial ecosystem in the zero-emission energy supply chain; Eni Next, the Corporate Venture Capital that invests in high-potential startups for the creation of game-changing technologies; and Eniverse, the Corporate Venture Builder that valorizes innovative technologies starting from those owned by Eni, to create new Eni ventures to support a Just Transition.
-These entities work in synergy to generate value for Eni through their presence in the ~17 mlr malicious e-mails technology market, the acceleration of the innovation process and the valorization of technological assets, skills and talents.
+The rapid, accurate identification of theft locations has enabled operators to repair and secure the infrastructure, preventing large-scale leaks from occurring and protecting the environment crossed by the pipelines, including freshwater sources and agricultural land for technology market, the acceleration of the innovation process and the valorization of technological assets, skills and talents.
 May 2023 saw the inauguration of "ROAD - Rome Advanced District", the first technological innovation district dedicated to new energy supply chains and open to applied industrial research collaborations in synergy with the world of research and academia.
 The main areas of impact range from technologies for decarbonization, to circular economy, energy efficiency and storage, sustainable mobility and smart cities, to the promotion of health and safety.
-FOUR OPEN INNOVATION PLAYERS, WITH INTEGRATED OBJECTIVES, TO GENERATE VALUE Joule Accelerating innovative and sustainable startups and spreading the culture of entrepreneurship inside and outside Eni.
+FOUR OPEN INNOVATION PLAYERS, WITH INTEGRATED OBJECTIVES, TO GENERATE VALUE CARBON NEUTRALITY Joule Accelerating innovative and sustainable startups and spreading the culture of entrepreneurship inside and outside Eni Eniverse